Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Introduction

 \section{Introduction}

 Chirp signals are elementary and ubiquitous objects in signal processing.
-We consider a real-valued chirp signal $y\colon [0,\infty)\to\R$ of the form
+We consider a real-valued chirp signal model of the form

-where $\alpha\colon [0,\infty)\to\R$, $\phi_0\in\R$, and $f\colon [0,\infty)\to [0,\infty)$ stand for the instantaneous amplitude, initial phase, and instantaneous frequency (IF) function of $y$, respectively.
-The integral of $f$ in the equation above is referred to as the phase function~\cite{Boashash1992, Boashash1992_2}.
-Estimating IF from measurements of a chirp signal is important in a number of real-world applications, such as radar tracking~\cite{Fitzgerald1974}, communications~\cite{Reynders2016}, frequency modulation~\cite{Collins1999}, seismic attributes~\cite{Fomel2007, Liu2011}, and astronomy~\cite{Maggiore2008}.
+where $r\colon [0,\infty)\to\R$ is the chirp signal, $\alpha\colon [0,\infty)\to\R$ is the instantaneous amplitude, $\phi_0\in\R$ is the initial phase, and $f\colon [0,\infty)\to [0,\infty)$ is the \emph{instantaneous frequency (IF)} function of the signal $r$.
+We assume that for any time $t_k$, for time steps $k=1,2,\ldots,T$, we measure the chirp signal, denoted by $Y_k$, corrupted by an independent additive Gaussian noise $\xi_k\sim \mathrm{N}(0, \Xi)$.
+Estimating the IF from measurements of a chirp signal plays a crucial role in a number of real-world applications, such as radar tracking, communications, frequency modulation, and seismic attributes.

-The goal of this paper is to estimate the IF function $f$ in terms of posterior distribution from evenly or unevenly sampled noisy measurements of $y$ contaminated by independent Gaussian noises.
-Importantly, we do \emph{not} assume that the form of the IF function $f$ or amplitude $\alpha$ is explicitly known.
-This relaxation of the assumptions is desirable, as in reality it is hard to obtain the exact forms of these functions except for a few isolated cases.
-For instance, to estimate Doppler frequency in radar tracking, one must know the dynamics of the tracking object to formulate $f$.
-The amplitude $\alpha$ may also be contaminated by some unknown random noises or damping factors as well~\cite{Besson1999, Meng2018, Doweck2015}.
-In this introduction, we start by a short literature review on existing IF estimation methods, then, we elucidate the essence of our approach and explain its novelty and our contributions.